The Most Historic Restaurants in Orlando

 Beefy King

-Beefy King, the only surviving link from a former sandwich chain, celebrates its 50th anniversary this year.
+Beefy King, the only surviving link from a former sandwich chain, has been serving sandwiches since 1968.
 The sandwiches are inarguably very good, but it's the friendly folks who run the place that have kept it going so long.
+Beefy King has become a landmark in Orlando, Florida and three generations have operated the family-owned establishment.

 Enzo's on the Lake

 Enzo Perlini opened Enzo's on the Lake in 1980 in an old house.
-It still packs in locals, and I know of one well-known celebrity who regularly drives from his Isleworth home to dine at the Longwood restaurant.
-Jo Anne, Perlini's ex wife, still runs the restaurant, and the food is still first rate.
+It still packs in locals, and I know of one well-known celebrity who regularly drives from his Isleworth home to dine at the Longwood restaurant – after all, it's one of the most romantic restaurants in Orlando.

 Victoria & Albert's

-Victoria & Albert's has been in operation for 30 years, almost all of them with the same executive chef, Scott Hunnel.
+Victoria & Albert's has been in operation for over 30 years, almost all of them with the same executive chef, Scott Hunnel.
 And for about half of them, Vickie & Al's has been top rated among the country's most respected guides.
-It's one of the finest dining experiences you'll ever have.
+It's one of the finest dining experiences you'll ever have and certainly one of the most romantic places at Walt Disney World.

 Chatham's Place